SAP-samples/ui5-exercises-codejam/chapters/2.01-fe-fpm/readme.md

 # Chapter 2.01 - Enabling the SAP Fiori Elements Flexible Programming Model

-The following series of chapters (starting with this chapter101) introduces **SAP Fiori elements flexible programming model**, which bridges the gap between freestyle UI5 development and [SAP Fiori elements](https://ui5.sap.com/#/topic/03265b0408e2432c9571d6b3feb6b1fd).
+The following series of chapters (part 2 - starting with this chapter 2.01) introduces the **SAP Fiori elements flexible programming model**, which bridges the gap between freestyle UI5 development and [SAP Fiori elements](https://ui5.sap.com/#/topic/03265b0408e2432c9571d6b3feb6b1fd).

-The application we built so far in chapters 001 to 010 used a freestyle approach, meaning we built our own custom view with specific controls and controller logic.
+The application we built so far in part 1 used a freestyle approach, meaning we built our own custom view with specific controls and controller logic.
 In contrast to that, SAP Fiori elements provide predefined [floorplans](https://ui5.sap.com/#/topic/797c3239b2a9491fa137e4998fd76aa7.html) (think "application layouts") for common business application use cases.
 Using this approach, the framework (SAPUI5) generates an application by interpreting metadata that is part of the consumed OData backend services.
 The specific parts of OData metadata that define the way a backend service is represented in frontend applications are called "annotations" and are mandatory when using SAP Fiori elements.

 It is necessary to decide before starting to develop a new application which of the two approaches you want to use to build your application.
 The [SAP Fiori Tools](https://help.sap.com/docs/SAP_FIORI_tools/17d50220bcd848aa854c9c182d65b699/2d8b1cb11f6541e5ab16f05461c64201.html?locale=en-US) provide guided application generators for both approaches.